zerolawtech/SFT-Protocol/docs/modules.rst

     Calling this method will also call any hooked in ``checkTransfer`` and ``transferTokens`` methods.

-.. method:: SecurityToken.modifyBalance(address _owner, uint256 _value)
+.. method:: SecurityToken.modifyTotalSupply(address _owner, uint256 _value)

     * Permission signature: ``0x250dea06``

     Sets the balance of ``_owner`` to ``_value`` and modifies ``totalSupply`` accordingly.
 This method is only callable by a module.

-    Calling this method will also call any hooked in ``balanceChanged`` methods.
+    Calling this method will also call any hooked in ``totalSupplyChanged`` methods.

 .. method:: SecurityToken.detachModule(address _module)